tbee/spotifyDanceInfo/README.md

 Sportify Slideshow is a simple application that associates a track with a dance type, and then shows an image for that dance type.
-So suppose you have a playlist that current is playing a salsa track, then you can show -for example- on a beamer that this is a salsa.
+So suppose you have a playlist that currently is playing a salsa track, then you can show -for example on a beamer- that this is a salsa.

 The [example configuration file](src/main/resources/example.config.tecl) shows how this works, it primarily has two tables: